15 White Birds You Must See – Identification & Facts!

 • Habitat: Lakes, ponds, rivers in North America.

-• Migrates to warmer regions in winter.
+• Features: Produces deep, trumpet-like calls, Pure white feathers with a large wingspan, Migrates to warmer regions in winter.

 • Diet: Aquatic plants, roots, algae.